-Singapore housing prices are trending down, with economic growth moderate.
-The private residential property index fell by 3.83% during the year to Q1 2015.
-When adjusted for inflation, house prices fell by 3.45% during this period.
+The private residential property index fell by 2.77% during the year to Q1 2017, its thirteenth consecutive quarter of y-o-y price falls, according to the Urban Redevelopment Authority (URA).
+When adjusted for inflation, house prices actually fell by 3.45% during this period.

-The slowdown in house prices is the result of deliberate government policy.
-Before and after the global economic crisis, Singapore´s property market surged, and Singapore experienced an amazingly overheated market.
-The residential property price index rose 38.2% during the space of only one year to Q2 2010 (34% in real terms).
+The continued decline in house prices is the result of deliberate government policy.
+Before and after the global economic crisis, Singapore’s property market surged, and Singapore experienced an amazingly overheated market.
+The residential property price index rose 38.2% during the space of only one year to Q2 2010 (34% inflation-adjusted).

 The Singapore government sensibly began to take steps, and when these turned out to be not enough, took further measures.